What is a Digital Nomad? Everything You Need to Know

 noun: A person who earns a living working online in various locations of their choosing (rather than a fixed business location).

 Picture this: you’re typing away on a beach in Thailand, attending a Zoom meeting in a Parisian café, or coding from a co-working space in Medellin.
 Digital Nomads are individuals who leverage technology to work remotely while exploring the world.
-They’re not tied to a single location and often move from one place to another, blending work and travel seamlessly.

 What is a Digital Nomad?
 Woman working on her laptop, sitting on her balcony.